cofonseca/MBTA-CR-Tracker/README.md

 - I'd like to show each train's progress on the map as it moves along its route.
 - Need to clean up the Maps page.
 The code is a mess.
 - Better error handling!
-- CSS and Javascript should be separated from the HTML
-- Use Jinja2 templating where applicable.
-- Styling!
-Make it look nice.
+- A pin should be dropped on the map at the train's location, rather than just centering the map on the train's coordinates.

 # Addional Notes
-The API keys in my code are demo keys.
-I'm not that dumb. =D

-I am not interested in any contributions at this time, as this is strictly a personal project.
+I am not interested in any contributions at this time.
+This is strictly a personal project.

 A live demo of this site can be found on Heroku: https://mbtacrtracker.herokuapp.com